jxddk/prettier-plugin-nginx/README.md

 ```

 This plugin is configured to run on files with the extension `.nginx` or
-`.nginxconfig`.
+`.nginxconf`.
 For plugin-level configuration, see
 [Configuration](#configuration).

 Modules that extend NGINX to include other languages within configuration files,